workers compensation for prescription drugs

 What You Should Know Before Filling Your Prescription

-Before you take your prescription to be filled at your pharmacy for your work-related injury, here are some tips that can help you with the process.
+Before you take your prescription to be filled at your pharmacy for your work-related injury, here are some workers compensation prescription requirments and tips that can help you with the process.

 1. Know What Medications You’re Taking